DeGefen/BigData/content/Questions/Questions.md

 - C) Amazon S3
 - D) Amazon RDS
 ?
-- Amswer: B) Amazon Lambda
+- Answer: B) Amazon Lambda
 Explanation: AWS Lambda is a serverless compute service that runs code in response to events.
 See: [[Amazon Lambda]]

 Question: Which of the following best describes the CAP Theorem?